-Most modern, high performance ADCs (such as the ADS8xx and ADS9xx series from Texas Instruments) operate on a single +5V (or lower) power supply.
+Most modern, high-performance ADCs (such as the TI ADS8xx and ADS9xx series) operate on a single +5V (or lower) power supply.
 It has been a considerable challenge for single-supply op amps to deliver a low distortion input signal at the ADC input for signal frequencies exceeding 5MHz.
 The high slew rate, exceptional output swing, and high linearity of the OPA2690 make it an ideal single-supply ADC driver.
-The circuit on the front page shows one possible interface particularly suited to differential I/O, AC-coupled requirements.
-Figure 3 shows the AC-coupled test circuit of Figure 2 modified for a capacitive (ADC) load and with an optional output pull-down resistor (RB).
+The circuit on the front page shows one possible interface paricularly suited to differential I/O, AC-coupled requirements.
+Figure 4 shows the test circuit of Figure 2 modified for a capacitive (ADC) load and with an optional output pull-down resistor (RB).
 This circuit would be suitable to dual-channel ADC driving with a single-ended I/O.

-The OPA2690 in the circuit of Figure 3 provides > 200MHz bandwidth for a 2Vp-p output swing.
+The OPA2690 in the circuit of Figure 4 provides > 200MHz bandwidth for a 2VPP output swing.
 Minimal 3rd-harmonic distortion or 2-tone, 3rd-order intermodulation distortion will be observed due to the very low crossover distortion in the OPA2690 output stage.
 The limit of output Spurious-Free Dynamic Range (SFDR) will be set by the 2nd-harmonic distortion.
-Without $R{\rm B}$ , the circuit of Figure 3 measured at 10MHz shows an SFDR of 65dBc.
-This may be improved by pulling additional DC bias current ( $I{\rm B}$ ) out of the output stage through the optional $R{\rm B}$ resistor to ground (the output midpoint is at 2.5V for Figure 3).
-Adjusting $I{\rm B}$ gives the improvement in SFDR shown in Figure 4.
-SFDR improvement is achieved for
+Without RB, the circuit of Figure 4 measured at 10MHz shows an SFDR of 57dBc.
+This can be improved by pulling additional DC bias current (IB) out of the output stage through the optional RB resistor to ground (the output midpoint is at 2.5V for Figure 4).
+Adjusting IB gives the improvement in SFDR shown in Figure 3.
+SFDR improvement is achieved for IB values up to 5mA, with worse performance for higher values.
+Using the dual OPA2690 in an I/Q receiver channel will give matched AC performance through high frequencies.